 • Add the flour mixture and the milk alternately, about ⅓ of each at a time, mixing between additions just until combined.

-• Remove 2 cups of batter to a medium bowl.
+• Remove 1 cup of the batter to a medium bowl.
 In a separate, microwave-safe bowl, melt the chocolate on short bursts in the microwave, stirring every 20 seconds, until smooth.
 Pour the chocolate into the yellow cake batter, stirring to combine.

 • Divide the batter evenly between the two prepared round pans, then dollop spoonfuls of the chocolate batter on top, swirling the two batters together with a butter knife.